Rank 2 Ulrich bundles on general double plane covers: Introduction

 \section{Introduction}

+Throughout this paper we work over the field of complex numbers $\C$.
 Let $X$ be a $d$-dimensional smooth projective variety.
 Unless mentioned otherwise, $\mc O_X(1)$ will always denote an ample and globally generated line bundle on $X$. \begin{definition} A locally free sheaf (vector bundle) $E$ on $X$ is said to be Ulrich with respect to $\mc O_X(1)$ (or simply Ulrich when the bundle $\mc O_X(1)$ is understood) if the following two conditions are satisfied \begin{enumerate} \item $H^i(X,E(-i))=0$ for all $i>0$\,, \item $H^j(X,E(-j-1))=0$ for all $j<n$\,. \end{enumerate} \end{definition} We refer the reader to \cite[\S 2]{AK} for basic definitions.
-In the literature several authors define Ulrich with respect to a very ample line bundle, kindly see the next section for some remarks related to this.
-A conjecure of Eisenbud and Schreyer \cite{ES} states that every smooth projective variety supports an Ulrich bundle.
+In the literature authors usually define Ulrich with respect to a very ample line bundle, kindly see the next section for some remarks related to this.
+A conjecture of Eisenbud and Schreyer \cite{ES} states that every smooth projective variety supports an Ulrich bundle.
 Several people have constructed Ulrich bundles on particular varieties and we list a few.
-They have been shown to exist on complete intersections by \cite{HUB}, on curves and del Pezzo surfaces by \cite{ES}, on general $K3$ surfaces by \cite{AFO}, existence of special Ulrich bundles (definition of special Ulrich is recalled later in this introduction) on arbitrary $K3$ surfaces by \cite{Faenzi}, on abelian surfaces by \cite{Be-16}, on ruled surfaces by \cite{Ap-Co-Mi}, on non-special surface with $p_g=0$, $q\in \{0,1\}$ by \cite{Cas-ns-1}, \cite{Cas-ns-2}.
+They have been shown to exist on complete intersections by \cite{HUB}, on curves and del Pezzo surfaces by \cite{ES}, on $K3$ surfaces by \cite{AFO} and \cite{Faenzi}, on abelian surfaces by \cite{Be-16}, on ruled surfaces by \cite{Ap-Co-Mi}, on regular surface by \cite{Cas-ns-1}, \cite{Cas-rs}, on surfaces with $p_g=0$ and $q=1$ by \cite{Cas-ns-2}, on surfaces of maximal Albanese dimension and some irregular surfaces by \cite{Lopez-0}, \cite{Lopez}.
+The above list is far from being complete and we refer the reader to the above papers, for example \cite{Cas-ns-2}, and the references therein for more results.
+In \cite[Theorem 4.3]{CoHu} the authors show, over the field of complex numbers, the existence of Ulrich bundles of rank two in a sufficiently ample embedding.